astronomer/docs/astro/connect-azure.md

     ]}>
 <TabItem value="Public endpoints">

-Publicly accessible endpoints allow you to quickly connect Astro to Azure.
-To configure these endpoints, you can use one of the following methods:
+Publicly accessible endpoints allow you to quickly connect Deployments in Astro to AWS using Airflow connections.
+This does not required any special configuration on Astro or AWS side.
+See [Manage connections and variables](manage-connections-variables.md) to learn about various strategies to create Airflow connections.

-- Set environment variables on Astro with your endpoint information.
-See [Set environment variables on Astro](environment-variables.md).
-- Create an Airflow connection with your endpoint information.
-See [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

-When you use publicly accessible endpoints to connect Astro and Azure, traffic moves directly between your Astro clusters and the Azure API endpoint.
+When you use publicly accessible endpoints to connect to AWS, traffic moves directly between your Astro cluster and the AWS API endpoint.
 Data in this traffic never reaches the control plane, which is managed by Astronomer.

 </TabItem>